“Fasnacht” & the Tirol mask-carvers

 Viewed in that light, behind every mask there’s a woman.
 And not just because they customise the make-up and costumes to fit the men sporting them: in Nassereith, the masks are even carved by a woman.
-Irene Krismer, now 71, is a seamstress by training, but her father encouraged her to carve souvenirs like geese and deer, showing her all the holds and each cut.
+Irene Krismer is a seamstress by training, but her father encouraged her to carve souvenirs like geese and deer, showing her all the holds and each cut.
 And because her first piece was so successful, she really enjoyed her carving.
 Carving masks is something she taught herself later in life.
 Today, pieces by her hang in the Nassreith Fasnachtsmuseum, and are worn with pride for the Fasnacht celebrations.

 Mullen and Matschgern’ in the Martha villages

-Absamer Matschgerer – early February 2013
+Absamer Matschgerer – end of January / early February

 Fasnacht in Absam is celebrated with a variety of figures.